American Eagle Flight 4184: Accident

-Flight 4184 was the first hull loss, and was also tied with Aero Caribbean Flight 883 as the deadliest aviation accident involving an ATR 72 aircraft, until Yeti Airlines Flight 691 crashed 29 years later.

 Probable cause

 In its report, the National Transportation Safety Board (NTSB) found that the aircraft manufacturer ATR, the French Directorate General for Civil Aviation (the French counterpart of the American FAA) and the FAA itself had each contributed to the accident by failing to achieve the highest possible level of safety.

 The unabridged NTSB probable cause statement reads:

 BEA response and investigation

-The French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) made its own separate investigation and agreed with the NTSB's cause of the accident as aileron deflection leading to loss of control.
+The French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) conducted its own separate investigation and agreed with the NTSB's cause of the accident as aileron deflection leading to loss of control.
 However, the BEA stated in its response to the NTSB's report that the aileron deflection was caused by pilot error instead of by ice, citing several off-topic conversations made by the crew during the holding phase as well as the flight crew's extension of the flaps to 15 degrees while at a high speed, which can create large axial loads.
 The BEA also stated that the air-traffic controller was not adequately monitoring the flight.
 However, the NTSB refuted the BEA's arguments in its final report and in a separate detailed response article.
 In addition, there was no factual evidence to support the BEA's claims.
 The NTSB stated that the crew's conversation took place at a non-critical moment of the flight and that the pilots were aware of the ice on the wings.
 Therefore, the NTSB concluded that the non-pertinent conversation did not contribute to the accident.